jtfmumm/aleat/README.md

 To see aleat in action, visit http://jtfmumm.com/aleat.

-This is a very early stage of the project.
-There are only a few parameters for generation, but these will be expanded to include:
+This is an early stage of the project.
+The parameters for generation will be expanded to include:

 - twelve tone compositions
 - a broader selection of composition styles relying on Markov chains